-Criteria JORC Code Explanation Commentary Criteria Sampling techniques JORC Code Explanation Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
+Section 1: Sampling Ted Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (e.g., cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
-In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
-In other cases more explanation may be required, such as where there is coarse gold that has • No sampling has been undertaken. inherent sampling problems.
-Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
-Diamond drillholes RKDD033 and RKDD034 were pre-collared using the mud rotary technique.
+In cases where 'industry standard' work has been done this would be relatively simple (e.g., 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
+In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
+Unusual commodities or mineralisation types (e.g., submarine nodules) may warrant disclosure of detailed information.
+Diamond drilling was used to produce quarter and half HQ core samples (between 0.2m-1.2m) which were submitted to Intertek Genalysis Laboratory Services Perth for geochemical analysis.
+Sample intervals were based on geology and style of sulphide occurrence.
+QAQC standard samples were included.
+Samples were analysed for: Ag, Al, As, Ba, Be, Bi, Ca, Cd, Ce, Co, Cr, Cs, Cu, Dy, Er, Eu, Fe, Ga, Gd, Ge, Hf, Ho, In, K, La, Li, Lu, Mg, Mn, Mo, Na, Nb, Nd, Ni, P, Pb, Pr, Rb, Re, S, Sb, Sc, Se, Sm, Sn, Sr, Ta, Tb, Te, Th, Ti, Tl, Tm, U, V, W, Y, Yb, Zn, Zr by methods 4A/MS48R and 4AH/OE (four acid digest with ICP-MS finish).
+Au, Pt, Pd by method FA50/MS (fire assay with an ICP-MS finish).
+Drilling techniques Drill type (e.g., core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g., core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
+Diamond drillholes RKDD034 was pre-collared using the mud rotary technique.
 No samples were recovered from the mud rotary pre-collar.
-The remainder of the holes were diamond drilled with HQ then NQ coring to end of hole for RKDD033 and HQ coring to end of the hole for RKDD034.
+The remainder of the holes were diamond drilled with HQ coring to end of hole for RKDD034.
 Orlando Drilling completed the drilling.
-Drill sample recovery Method of recording and Drill core sample recoveries for the HQ and NQ2 core were measured
+Drill sample recovery Method of recording and assessing core and chip sample Drill core sample recoveries for the HQ core were measured and recorded in drill log sheets.
+Drill core orientation was recorded